 In Nigeria, there are several laws governing Real Estate transactions in Nigeria.

-Asides from The Constitution of the Federal Republic of Nigeria, another really important law governing Real Estate transactions is the land use act.
+Aside from The Constitution of the Federal Republic of Nigeria, another really important law governing Real Estate transactions is the Land Use Act.

 Land use act: This is applicable throughout the federation, the act vests ownership of all lands in the governor of that state to hold in trust for the people (Section 2 LUA)